saidatta/EngPaperNotes/CourseNotes/ML/Udemy/DeepLearning_MikeCohen/notes/4 - ANN/2 - Geometric view of ANN.md

 - **Activation Function**: A function that introduces non-linearity into the ANN, allowing it to learn complex patterns.
 - **Discrete/Categorical/Binary/Boolean Predictions**: Predictions that fall into distinct categories or options.
 - **Numeric/Continuous Predictions**: Predictions that are output values on a continuous scale.

-## Diagrams and Figures

-1. **Diagram of a Basic Perceptron Model**: Shows the inputs, weights, computational